katherinedau/atlanticcurrent/_posts/2019-02-11-fuenterrabia-guad.md

 #### Verified
 The Virgin of Guadalupe of Fuenterrabía was discovered by shepherds on a hill in the 15th century.
 They built a shrine to the image where she was found, and house her there except during processions or in times of danger.
 There is confusion over how the image came to be called Guadalupe.
 Some believe she came from the prow of a ship called Guadalupe.
 Likely, her name stems from her skin-color.
 Because she is a black Virgin, she likely took on the name of the popular image in Extremadura.

+The first sanctuary was likely constructed in 1526.
+It lies on mount  Jaizquíbel outside town.
+However, it was heavily renovated in the 18th century.
+During this time, the baroque altarpiece was installed.

 Her feast day is celebrated on September 8.
+Since 1639, the people of Fuenterrabía have celebrated the *Alarde de Fuenterrabía* at the same time to renew the vows the city made to Guadalupe in 1638.
+They made these vows in exchange for Guadalupe's assistance in the liberation from siege by the French armies.

 ![Our Lady of Guadalupe](images/guad-fuenterrabia.jpg) {:.image}